replicatedhq/help-center/content/docs/swarm/customer-installations/installing-manually.md

 docker stack deploy -c docker-compose.yml replicated
 ```

+### Airgap

-For airgap installs, the Replicated images will also need to be loaded manually:
+For airgapped installs, the Replicated images will need to be loaded from Docker first, and the `airgap` flag will need to be passed in when generating the compose yaml.

 ```shell
 docker load < replicated.tar
 docker load < replicated-ui.tar